XuanDa21/iccom-testapp/README.md

 # How to build:
-- export KERNELSRC=/path/to/linux-bsp
-- Source sdk -> build linux-bsp -> run make for build iccom kernel module
+- Source sdk -> run make